September 2

 One of the first symptoms of foot ulcers is drainage from the foot which might leak into the shoe or stain the socks.
 Unusual redness, irritation, odors, and swelling are also other common signs.

 A visible sign of a severe foot ulcer is a black tissue around the ulcer.
-Complete or partial gangrene actually refers to dead tissue because of infections that might occur around the ulcer.
+Complete or partial gangrene refers to dead tissue because of infections that might occur around the ulcer.
 In case this happens, odorous discharge, numbness, and pain might occur.

 Causes of Ulcers and Foot Pain

-• Nerve damage
+• Nerve damage;

-• Poor circulation
+• Poor circulation;

-• Hyperglycemia, i.e., high blood glucose
+• Hyperglycemia, i.e., high blood glucose;

-• Wounded or irritated feet
+• Wounded or irritated feet.

 How to Avoid Foot Ulcers

 Those who have diabetes need to get their feet checked by a healthcare professional or a doctor, at least once a year.
-Identifying the signs like reduced feeling and immediate acting on them should help avoid and prevent foot ulcers.
+Identifying the signs like reduced feeling and immediately acting on them should help avoid and prevent foot ulcers.

 Treating Foot Ulcers